 www.nps.gov/wori

 What’s more important this month than to visit the birthplace of women’s rights?
 It was here in the Finger Lakes region of New York that the first women’s rights convention was held.
 For this reason, the Women’s Rights National Historic Park was established.
-Within this 6.83-acre park are a number of must-see attractions.
-This includes the visitor center, the Waterwall and Wesleyan Chapel, the location for that first convention in 1848.
+Within this 6.83-acre park are several must-see attractions.
+This includes the visitor center, the Waterwall, and Wesleyan Chapel, the location for that first convention in 1848.
 Not to be overlooked are the many wineries that help make Finger Lakes a top wine destination.

 Related: Five Places To Honor Martin Luther King Jr.